Green-Software-Foundation/if-plugins/src/lib/tdp-finder/README.md

 ## Example manifest

-IF users will typically call the plugin as part of a pipeline defined in a `manifest` file.
+IEF users will typically call the plugin as part of a pipeline defined in a `manifest` file.
 In this case, instantiating the plugin is handled by `if` and does not have to be done explicitly by the user.
 The following is an example `manifest` that calls `tpd-finder`:

 ```yaml
 name: tdp-demo